Billy-Spearman-WCCI/RaceCarExtension/README.md

           need exact decimals, use `BigDecimal`.
         * Most operators only act upon primitive values, though Java does special things behind-the-scenes for String values.
+            * Java allows you to type `String s = "Hello";` rather than writing `String s = new String(....)` like for every other type actual class.
+            * In many cases (e.g. System.out.println()) Java will automatically call `.toString()` when the method expects a String and you give it a random object.
+            * So when you type System.out.println("" + 2), behind the scenes something like `new Integer(2).toString()`
+              is happening.
+        * Programmers are lazy, and don't want to type `Integer val = new Integer(2);` when they just want to type `Integer val = 2;` ... so Java does the work automatically for you in such cases so you can be lazy.
+This laziness is called **autoboxing**.
+        * But why do we need types like `Integer`?
+Can't we always just use `int`???
+Because Maps, Lists, etc, cannot contain primitives.
+This is just a limitation of Java.
+        * The process of encapsulating primitive values is called "Boxing".
+And the process of getting a primitive back is called "Unboxing".
+The box is a legitimate object, while primitives are the only things in Java which aren't objects at all.
+When unboxing, you must be sure that the object isn't null, or deal with the consequences (e.g. by running the code in a try/catch block), or be ok with the program crashing.
     * **Type safety** -- Java won't compile if you try to write an incompatible value to a variable.
 * **method**: A function defined within a class.
 In java, all functions are defined within classes.
     * **code block** -- one or more statements surrounded by curly braces `{` ... `}`.